 When you’re heading out in the beautiful tropics, the last thing you want is to be restricted and constrained by a stuffy shelter.
-If falling asleep to the twinkle of the southern skies sounds blissful to you– then the Oztrail Backpacker tent will give you spectacular view and protection from insects.
+If falling asleep to the twinkle of the southern skies sounds blissful to you– then the OZtrail Backpacker tent will give you the spectacular view and shelter that you need.

-On balmy nights, you can leave the fly off and use the inner on its own as the No-See-Um mesh will keep out biting insects that thrive in warm conditions.
-Or if there’s a cooler breeze blowing, you can chuck the fly on for more shelter.
+On balmy nights, you can leave the fly off and use the inner on its own, or if there’s a cool breeze blowing, you can chuck the fly on for more shelter.
 The single north-south pole design makes set up easy – even if you’re attempting it on your own.
-If you do get caught in a shower, the fly of the Razorback has a high waterhead rating and heat taped seams to keep you nice and dry.
-You can keep some of your gear out of your sleeping space, by tucking it under the vestibule for easy storage.
+If you do get caught in a shower, the fly of the Razorback has a high

 I bought the previous version from Snowys on sale - looks exactly the same except a lime/ forest green colour.
 Good size for one with gear (I'm 6 foot) with the pointed end giving extra leg room.
 Copes well in windy conditions if pointed into wind and well pegged out.
 When weather is good it is great to have the whole side open for plenty of fresh air.
 Alloy pole and pegs very lightweight.
 All in all great value!